-Alice Sprinkle.
+Mary Frances Watson.
 Dean of Women, shares the responsibility for the management of the personnel programs in the residence halls.
-As time goes on, the halls become more self-governing with judicial as well as legislative functions assumed by student government, but the Dean of Men and the Dean of Women still have an advisory and consultative function is this program.
+As time goes on, the halls become more self governing with judicial as well as legislative functions assumed by student government, but the Dean of Men and the Dean of Women still have an advisory and consultative function in this program.